 It was at that point we were given the number to phone a Lymphoma Care Nurse.
 From the moment the Lymphoma Nurse answered our call, my fears started to disappear.
 We had someone on our side, who understood the medical terms and explained the diagnosis and sub-type and could answer our questions with compassion.

 My daughter Vicki has access to great care and treatment for her Hodgkin’s Lymphoma.
 With the advice, support and advocacy from our Lymphoma Nurse Donna, as a family we now know more about lymphoma, are more confident to ask questions of specialists and feel comfortable knowing there is always someone there for us; we are not alone on this cancer journey.
 Vicki has a long way to go yet, but we have hope. - Melissa W.

 The key roles of a Lymphoma Care Nurse includes the following:

 - A major role will be the provision of support and education to newly diagnosed lymphoma patients and their families – this includes emotional support, access to support groups and websites, helping with appointments, explaining treatment regimes including clinical trials, interaction with social work and allied health, addressing fertility issues and implementing survivorship programs.

 - Development of education initiatives such as simple summaries of treatment regimes, which can be provided to patients Australia wide.
 With over 80 different types of lymphoma, each having unique treatment, which may vary with the age of the patient, stage of the disease and whether the treatment is frontline or for a relapse, there a huge number of regimes out there.

 - Ensuring timely access to clinical trials for all lymphoma patients.

 We can only make this happen together.
-Help us raise awareness and GO LIME this September.
+Help us raise awareness and Put Lymphoma in the Limelight .